Observing Meteors using GB3MBA

 Try positioning the antenna away from noise sources and if the direct signal from the beacon is strong try placing the antenna end on to the direction of the beacon where there is a null in the dipole's doughnut shaped radiation pattern.

 A popular choice of antenna is the Moxon type see Photo 1.
 This is more compact and robust than a 2 element Yagi antenna and has an exceptionally high front to back ratio which can be useful to null out local noise sources.
-This can be constructed from wire and plastic water pipe for just a few pounds see (see Ref 4) or can be purchased from Wimo Antennas (see Ref 5) and Photo below If you want to make your own more robust version like the Wimo one using aluminium tube the Moxon Rectangle Calculator by AC6LA does all the maths for you see (see Ref 6).
+This can be constructed from wire and plastic water pipe for just a few pounds see Building a moxon antenna or can be purchased from Wimo Antennas Photo below If you want to make your own more robust version like the Wimo one using aluminium tube the Moxon Rectangle Calculator by AC6LA does all the maths for you see Moxon Rectangle Calculator.

 A Moxon Antenna